rafaelcp/Super-Mega-Engine/README.md

 - Various example gimmicks included in the engine, and flexibility in adding your own
 - An example Robot Master with full AI, and flexibility to add your own bosses
 - A customizable title screen, stage select, boss introduction screen, weapon get screen, game over screen and pause screen
-- E-Tanks, M-Tanks, health drops, weapon drops, screws and extra lives
+- E-Tanks, M-Tanks, W-Tanks, health drops, weapon drops, screws and extra lives
 - Fully functional shop with many built-in items, with flexibility in adding your own
 - Fully functional checkpoints
-- Gamepad support
+- Gamepad support (desktop only)
 - Friendly to multiple keyboard layouts (multiple keys assigned to shoot and jump)
 - HTML5 support